riyaa14/Equinox_RecordHive/README.md

 Using stacks in these functions improves efficiency and allows for easier manipulation and maintenance of course information.

 ![image](https://github.com/riyaa14/Equinox_RecordHive/assets/96983874/c05a2bf5-0796-4ed7-ae06-6e294523755d)

-## CONTRIBUTION

-Instructions on how others can contribute to the project, including information on how to report issues, submit feature requests, and contribute code:
-1. Fork the repository
-2. Create a new branch
-3. Make your changes and commit them
-4. Push your changes to your forked repository
-5. Submit a pull request to the original repository

 ## CONTACT
 If you have any questions or feedback regarding this project, please feel free to contact us using one of the following methods: